Seeed-Studio/wiki-documents/docs/Intel_Edison_and_Grove_IoT_Starter_Kit_Powered_by_AWS.md

 ![](https://files.seeedstudio.com/wiki/Intel_Edison_and_Grove_IoT_Starter_Kit_Powered_by_AWS/img/AWS_Edison_starter_kit_get_Security_Credentials2.png)

-5. Seeting Attach Policy with AdministratorAccess
+5.Seeting Attach Policy with AdministratorAccess

 ![](https://files.seeedstudio.com/wiki/Intel_Edison_and_Grove_IoT_Starter_Kit_Powered_by_AWS/img/AWS_Edison_starter_kit_get_Security_Credentials3.png)

 ![](https://files.seeedstudio.com/wiki/Intel_Edison_and_Grove_IoT_Starter_Kit_Powered_by_AWS/img/AWS_Edison_starter_kit_get_Security_Credentials4.png)

-6. Create a thing
+6.Create a thing

 At this section you can also refer to the [Beagle Bone wiki](/Beagle_Bone_Green_and_Grove_IoT_Starter_Kit_Powered_by_AWS) for another way to create a thing and finish the left tasks.
 The difference is Beagle Bone didn’t use AWS CLI tool to Get Certifications.